Destination Vancouver image

-Where historic charm meets urban chic
+Historic charm meets urban chic

-Once a commercial warehouse and railyard district, Yaletown, built on its heritage bones, has transformed itself into an energetic, trendy neighbourhood.
+Once a commercial warehouse and railyard district, Yaletown, Vancouver built on its heritage bones, has transformed itself into an energetic, trendy neighbourhood.

 image